StreetStrider/emitter/readme.md

 * Using multiple arguments slows emitter down, but it's still moderately faster (~5-20% faster) or on par with nanoevents.

 ## Some design solutions
-### Why is `once` not in the core?
+### Why are `once` and `when` not in the core?
-Because `once` is not part of the minimal API.
-Making it a public method on emitters would also make it non-tree-shakeable and the only gain would be consistent syntax with `on`.
-If you still want this, you can patch your emitters by binding/partialing `once` (bring your own).
-You can also curry `once`.
+Because they are not part of the minimal API.
+Making them public methods on emitter would also make them non-tree-shakeable and the only gain would be consistent syntax with `on` (via dot).
+If you still want this, you can patch your emitters by binding/partialing (bring your own) `once` and/or `when`.
+You can also attach them by currying them.

 ```js
 import once from '@streetstrider/emitter/once'